 Step 6: Ask for Discounts!

 Any insurance agent worth their salt will include all discounts available from the start.
 Typical discounts available to homeowners are:

 - Smart Home Discount

-- Bundle Discount -- if you also purchase a car insurance policy
+- Bundle Discount -- with a car insurance policy

 - Paid-in Full Discount